 For example, if more inventory is needed but the company doesn’t have the financial resources to obtain the inventory, then the priority is to tackle the financial need.

-: Controlling systems refers to all the processes that leaders create to monitor success.
+Controlling systems refers to all the processes that leaders create to monitor success.
 This business function requires leaders to establish performance standards, measure actual performance and compare the metrics to determine anomalies.

-For example, a sales leader is focused on more than only the final sales numbers; he considers the leading activities such as the number of minimum pitches and outbound calls.
-Leaders review the data and make adjustments in processes, policies, training or personnel to address failures based on that data.
+For example, a sales leader is focused on more than only the final sales numbers.
+He considers the leading activities, such as the number of minimum pitches and outbound calls.
+Leaders review the data and make adjustments in processes, policies, training, or personnel to address failures based on that data.
 Winning leaders don’t look at poor performance as failures but as opportunities to solve a problem that gets the desired results.